 "I don't think I'd consider that cheating, per se."

-"What time do you think you'll be home tonight?”
+"What time do you think you'll be home?"

-A person's insecurities can interfere with their relationships in many major ways.
-Not only will an insecure person question whether they're worthy of being in a relationship and create problems that don't exist, but often times they will also seek validation in other places—namely, by cheating with other people.
-In doing this, this person is seeking to boost their self-confidence and confirm that they’re good enough, with no regard for the effects this might have on their relationship.
-And if you are constantly questioning your self-worth, then consider these 20 Signs You’re Too Sensitive.
+A person's insecurities can interfere with their relationships in many ways.
+Not only will an insecure person question whether they're worthy of being in a relationship and create problems that don't exist, but often times they will also seek validation in other places, including by cheating.

 "Why don't we ever go out anymore?"